LibinZhu/libinzhu_.github.io/_pages/about.md

----
-permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 ## About me
-I am currently a Ph.D. candidate in Computer Science and Engineering at University of California, San Diego (UCSD), luckily adivised by  [Mikhail Belkin](http://misha.belkin-wang.org/).
+I am currently a Ph.D. candidate in Computer Science and Engineering at University of California, San Diego (UCSD), luckily advised by  [Mikhail Belkin](http://misha.belkin-wang.org/).
 I received my BS in Mathematics from Zhejiang University.

-I am interested in theoretical machine learning problems.
-Recently, I have focused on understanding optimization and generalization for wide neural networks.
-One of the interesting questions is *"Can Neural Tangent Kernel (NTK) answer the mystery of neural networks?"*
+I am broadly interested in the mathematical foundations of machine learning.
+Recently, I have been focusing on understanding the optimization and generalization of wide neural networks.
+One of the interesting questions is *"Can Neural Tangent Kernel (NTK) answer the mystery of neural networks?"*  If not, how to interpret the feature learning in neural networks?

 ## Papers
+- L Zhu, C Liu, A Radhakrishnan, M Belkin, [Catapults in SGD: spikes in the training loss and their impact on generalization through feature learning](https://arxiv.org/pdf/2306.04815.pdf).
+Pre-printed.
 - A Banerjee, P Cisneros-Velarde, L Zhu, M Belkin, [Restricted Strong Convexity of Deep Learning Models with Smooth Activations](https://arxiv.org/pdf/2209.15106.pdf).
 ICLR 2023.
 - L Zhu, P Pandit, M Belkin, [A note on Linear Bottleneck networks and their Transition to Multilinearity](https://arxiv.org/pdf/2206.15058.pdf).
 Pre-printed.
 - L Zhu, C Liu, A Radhakrishnan, M Belkin, [Quadratic models for understanding neural network dynamics](https://arxiv.org/pdf/2205.11787.pdf).
 Pre-printed.